Gotthard Neumann

 Gotthard Arno Ernst Neumann (8 June 1902 – 29 April 1972) was a German prehistorian.
-Born in Schwabsdorf, Grand Duchy of Saxe-Weimar-Eisenach, he served as a professor of prehistory and early history at the Friedrich Schiller University of Jena from 1934 to 1941 and from 1953 to 1967.
+Born in Schwabsdorf, Grand Duchy of Saxe-Weimar-Eisenach, he served as a professor of prehistory and early history at the University of Jena from 1934 to 1941 and from 1953 to 1967.
 Neumann played a major role in the development of prehistory and early history research, as well as archaeological monument preservation, in Thuringia.
 He died in Jena.

 Education, studies, and first professional experience

 Gotthard Arno Ernst Neumann was born on 8 June 1902 in Schwabsdorf, now part of the Weimarer Land district in Thuringia.
-After attending school in Apolda and Jena, he studied at the University of Jena (four semesters) under Gustav Eichhorn and Wilhelm Dörpfeld, at the University of Munich (one semester), and at the University of Marburg (six semesters) from 1921, specializing in prehistory, history, and German studies (particularly Germanic religious history).
+After attending school in Apolda and Jena, he studied four semesters at the University of Jena under Gustav Eichhorn and Wilhelm Dörpfeld, one semester at the Ludwig-Maximilians-Universität München, and six semesters at Marburg University from 1921, specializing in prehistory, history, and German studies (particularly Germanic religious history).
 During his studies, he joined the Sängerschaft zu St. Pauli Jena (St. Pauli Jena Singing Society).
 Neumann also studied classical archaeology, art history, diluvial geology, anthropology, philosophy, church history, and historical auxiliary sciences.

 As a schoolboy, Neumann participated in excavations at the Municipal Museum of Prehistory in Weimar under Armin Möller.
 As a student, he worked under Walther Bremer in archaeological conservation in Hesse and joined one of the first large-scale excavations in Germany on the Goldberg near Nördlingen under Gerhard Bersu.
 In 1926, he earned his doctorate under Gustav Behrens (replacing the late Walther Bremer) with a thesis on Die Aunjetitzer Kultur in Mitteldeutschland (The Aunjetitz Culture in Central Germany).

 In 1927, Neumann became a scientific assistant at the State Museum of Mineralogy, Geology, and Prehistory in Dresden.
 In Saxony, he conducted several modern excavations, primarily at large Bronze Age burial grounds, including those in Leuben and the Slavic hill fort 'Alte Schanze' in Köllmichen near Mutzschen.
 In 1930, to promote public education, he created an archaeological open-air museum in Gävernitz near Priestewitz, featuring a reconstruction of two Late Bronze Age burial mounds after their excavation.
 From the summer semester of 1929, Neumann taught prehistory courses as an assistant at the Institute of Mineralogy and Geology under Eberhard Rimann at the Technical University of Dresden.